From Street View to Visual Network: Mapping the Visibility of Urban Landmarks with Vision-Language Models: Methodology

+To evaluate the performance of the image-based visibility detection method, a validation dataset is generated for each landmark by dividing the total SVI locations into four distance bands from the central landmark and randomly sampling 100 locations per distance band.
+The sampled SVIs are manually audited and labelled as `visible' or `invisible' with respect to the target landmark, using the open-source labelling platform Label Studio \citep{tkachenko_label_2020}.
+Given that landmarks are generally distinctive in their overall shape, colour, texture, and architectural details, partial visibility is considered sufficient for a visible' label only when the landmark remains recognisable.
+Conversely, fragments that do not provide sufficient visual evidence for recognising the landmark identity are labelled as invisible'.
 Figure \ref{fig:detect_landmark} presents example results of detecting landmarks with OWL-ViT model.
-It is proven that the model can recognise The Shard building from 300m and 900m, with the proper zoom-in processing.
-Even so, different kinds of classification mistakes can occur.
+It shows that with the zoom-in procedure, the model can recognise The Shard building from 300m and 900m, with the proper zoom-in processing.
+Even so, different kinds of classification mistakes can still occur.
 For example, the model may regard irrelevant buildings or components as The Shard itself.
-In some cases, though The Shard is shown in the image, most of them are blocked by trees in the foreground, which causes potential classification errors.
+In other cases, The Shard is present in the image but heavily blocked by foreground trees, leading to potential false negatives.